 It’s a classic image — cats and tuna.
-Popular media and cultural references have created a strong association between the two, and not without realistic founding.
+Popular media and cultural references have created a strong association between the two, and not without reason.

-Unfortunately, tuna also has downsides.
+Unfortunately, feeding a cat tuna also has downsides.
 Today, Spot Pet Insurance is here to help you understand whether it’s safe and healthy for cats to eat tuna.
-We’re talking about the pros and cons of tuna as cat food and some caveats you need to keep in mind.
+We’re talking you through the pros and cons of tuna as cat food and a few caveats you need to keep in mind.

 Is Tuna Dangerous for Cats?

 Tuna is not necessarily toxic to cats in small amounts.
-Depending on the type of tuna and your cat’s overall diet, the amount of tuna that could be appropriate and healthy varies for them.
+Depending on the type of tuna and your cat’s overall diet, the amount of tuna that could be appropriate and healthy varies.

 Tuna does have plenty of health benefits for cats.
 Still, dangers such as addiction (and subsequent aversion to other, vitally essential foods) and mercury poisoning pose a threat when tuna becomes a regular part of your cat’s diet.